JAnders228/EV_Charging-Warsaw/README.md

    Prices follow fixed time bands: Pricing is set by start-time buckets (off/mid/peak) rather than dynamically per station; price variation therefore largely reflects time-of-day mix rather than station-level pricing strategy.
  - Greenway is competitive: Greenway’s per-station performance is similar to peers overall.
 Differences between operators are modest.
  - Spatial opportunity: Many high-use stations are clustered in dense, central districts; however there are also high-use sites in less dense districts (e.g., Rembertów, Żoliborz) that may indicate other commuter hubs.
 Greenway has no station in one of these areas, Rembertów.
+ - Stations close to one another nevertheless differ in use, for example, Greenway’s Zoliborz station performs around 4Kwh/plug/day below it’s competitor.
+A modest difference, but representing 33 - 59 euros/day difference in revenue.
+Understanding local factors involved in why close stations differ in performance could inform expansion and marketing.
  - Timing vs intensity mismatch: 6 of the top 10 stations by median kWh/plug/day are not in the top 10 by mid-hour session starts.
 It’s possible this indicates some high-use stations accumulate energy outside of the main mid window, or have different session profiles.
 Duration/occupancy data is needed to determine which, and confirm true peak congestion.

 ## 6) Interpretation & recommended next steps